 UMGC scholarship programs, which include the UMGC President's Scholarship, offer a number of institutional scholarships as well as scholarships from corporate donors and foundations.
 Requirements vary according to the individual scholarship program.
 If you meet eligibility standards, you are provided an application for a UMGC scholarship automatically.
 Typical awards for most programs range from \$200 to \$1,500 per semester.
 You are not eligible if you are an employee of UMGC or a dependent of an employee or if you receive remission of fees from another institution.
-Scholarships are awarded for the academic year on a first-come, first-served basis, so it is essential that you submit your scholarships for more information.
+Scholarships are awarded for the academic year on a first-come, first-served basis, so it is essential that you submit your scholarship application as early as possible.
+Visit umgc.edu/scholarships for more information.